jenkinsci/docker-fixtures/README.md

 Tests are assumed to be running on the host itself;
 i.e., this is unlike a multicontainer test system you might orchestrate with Docker Compose.

+Probably this library should be deprecated in favor of [testcontainers.org](https://www.testcontainers.org/).

 # Usage

 ## Defining a fixture